Meeting notes vs. minutes: what do you need for your meeting?

 Meeting notes and minutes both have their place as useful records of what you discussed and the decisions you made in your meetings, whether they were formal or part of your day-to-day operations.

-Recording meetings is easy (it’s built-in, no plug-ins needed) and turns on live transcription.
+Recording meetings is easy (it’s built-in, no plug-ins needed) and it turns on live transcription:

-Then there are collaborative agendas and notes (time-stamped to the transcript) and a meeting summary of who attended and what links were shared…and it’s all tied together and accessible to all meeting attendees from one place (no downloading or searching around).
+Then there are collaborative agendas and notes (time-stamped to the transcript) and an AI-powered summary of the key takeaways.
+Best of all?
+The summary, notes, transcript, and recording are viewable for all meeting attendees from one place (no downloading or searching around).

-It’s time to ditch the plug-ins and MP4 recordings and turn your meetings into a searchable, shareable knowledge base by signing up with Vowel for free!
+It’s time to ditch the Zoom add-ons and MP4 recordings and turn your meetings into a searchable, shareable knowledge base.
+Try Vowel for free or see how we stack up against other meeting minutes software.